Table of Contents

 - The ileum: The terminal section ends in the right iliac fossa in the colon.
 The ileocecal junction consists of the ostium ileale (Bauhin’s valve).

-Try out the entire course for free: Abdominal and Pelvic Anatomy
+Try out the entire course: Abdominal and Pelvic Anatomy

 Wall Structure of the Small Intestine

 The small intestine’s structure is similar to the rest of the gastrointestinal tract’s structural layout.
 However, it resents some important anatomical characteristics that to be seen in relation to its function.
 Here are the individual layers listed from the outside to the inside:

 - The serous membrane (serosa) and subserous membrane (subserosa): The serosa corresponds to the visceral peritoneum and the subserosa to loosely arranged connective tissue between this visceral peritoneum and the muscle layer.
 In those parts of the duodenum where the small intestine is not completely surrounded by peritoneum, therefore laying in a secondary retroperitoneal position, the connective tissue is called Tunica adventitia.

 - The muscular tunic (muscle layer): The muscular tunic consists of the external longitudinal muscular tunic (longitudinal layer) and the internal circular muscular tunic (circular layer).
 The inner tunic is significantly more pronounced in the small intestine.
 The myenteric plexus (Auerbach’s plexus) lies between these layers.
 This plexus belongs to the enteric nervous system (ENS) and controls intestinal peristalsis.
 The muscular tunic is responsible for the transport of food via peristaltic contractions.